 Can I tour the Cyert Center before my child is enrolled?

-Because of the high number of requests we receive from parents wishing to tour the Center, we offer an Open House each February for families on the waiting list.
+Because of the high number of requests we receive from parents wishing to tour the Center, we offer an Open House each February for faculty and staff families on the waiting list.

 Are part-time spots available?

 Each year, a limited number of full-day, consistent two and three day shared spaces are available.
 In other words, if your child has an arrangement to come on Mondays and Wednesdays, there must be another child in the same age group who comes on Tuesdays, Thursdays, and Fridays.
 Part-time children can only come on the days specified in their contract.
 There are no half day or partial day arrangements.

 Tuition rates for the following enrollment year are determined in January.
 Please e-mail us to inquire about current tuition rates.

 Do you accept children of parents that are not affiliated with Carnegie Mellon University?

 The Cyert Center is a department of the University and gives priority on our waiting list to full-time, benefits-eligible Carnegie Mellon faculty and staff.
 Members of the community are considered after affiliate waiting lists have been exhausted.
 See our enrollment page for more details.

 Does the Cyert Center provide food for enrolled children?

 Our in-house kitchen provides a morning snack, lunch, and an afternoon snack for children old enough to eat table food.
 Parents are asked to provide bottles and other appropriate food for infants.
 Once a child is old enough to eat table food, the educators and parents work together to introduce these new foods.
 An infant menu and toddler/preschool menu is distributed to parents at the beginning of each week.
 Parents often join their children for lunch.